HomeProgrammesVet Nursing & Animal CareNew Zealand Diploma in Veterinary Nursing (Companion Animal Veterinary Nursing)

 The aim of this course is to develop the knowledge, skills, and competencies to provide safe and appropriate husbandry and handling to support companion animal health and welfare.

-The aim of this course is to develop the knowledge, skills, and competencies to provide day to day care of animals as part of a multidisciplinary team.
-This course will include a minimum of 90 hours of practicum.
+The aim of this course is to develop the knowledge, skills, and competencies to manage the husbandry, hygiene and handling of animals as part of a multidisciplinary team.

-The aim of this course is to develop the knowledge, skills, and competencies to assist with preventative healthcare and anaesthesia.
+The aim of this course is to develop the knowledge, skills, and competencies to assist with anaesthesia and analgesia.

-The aim of this course is to develop the knowledge, skills, and competencies to assist with veterinary nursing care for surgical and medical patients.
-Demonstrate skills relevant to surgery and anaesthesia protocols, diagnostic procedures, medicating animals, and nursing of hospitalised patients.
-This course will include 110 hours of practicum.
+The aim of this course is to develop the knowledge, skills, and competencies to understand diagnostic procedures and assist with the nursing of routine surgical patients.

 The aim of this course is to develop knowledge, skills, and competencies relevant to pathophysiology, pharmacology, and diagnostic procedures to provide effective medical nursing care.

-The aim of this course is to develop the knowledge, skills, and competencies to manage the nursing care of surgical and hospitalised animal patients as part of a multidisciplinary team.
-Demonstrate skills relevant to anaesthesia management, admission and discharge, surgical nursing, fluid therapy, and nursing of hospitalised patients.
-This course will include 110 hours of practicum.
+The aim of this course is to develop the knowledge, skills, and competencies to manage the nursing care of surgical and hospitalised animal patients as part of a multidisciplinary team in a veterinary clinic.

-The aim of this course is to develop the knowledge, skills, and competencies relevant to imaging, first aid, wound management, and dentistry.
+The aim of this course is to develop the knowledge, skills, and competencies to manage the nursing of animal patients undergoing surgery and dentistry.

-The aim of this course is to develop the knowledge, skills, and competencies to work in a professional role within a multidisciplinary veterinary team.
+The aim of this course is to develop the knowledge, skills, and competencies relevant to performing diagnostic imaging and providing veterinary nursing services within a multidisciplinary team.

-The aim of this course is to develop the knowledge, skills, and competencies to provide veterinary nursing services and care for animals as part of a multidisciplinary team.
-Demonstrate skills related to veterinary nursing services, wounds, bandaging, dentistry, first aid and imaging.
-This course will include 110 hours of practicum.
+The aim of this course is to develop the knowledge, skills, and competencies to manage the nursing care of surgical and hospitalised animal patients as part of a multidisciplinary veterinary team.

 Previous related programmes